baggiogi/ssSPS/README.md

 # State-space SPS (ssSPS)
-Matlab code to computestate-space SPS confidence regions as described in the paper:
+Matlab code to compute state-space SPS confidence regions as described in the paper:

 > G. Baggio, A. Carè, G. Pillonetto, "Finite-Sample Guarantees for State-Space System Identification", submitted, 2021.